dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-core/codespace-qs.md

 In this quickstart guide, you’ll learn how to create a codespace and be able to execute the `dbt build` command from it in _less than 5 minutes_.

 dbt Labs provides a [GitHub Codespace](https://docs.github.com/en/codespaces/overview) template that you (and anyone else) can reuse to create a complete dbt environment with a working and runnable project.
-When you create the codespace, the [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) creates a fully functioning dbt environment, connects to a DuckDB database, and loads a year of fictional Jaffle Shop data into the database for you.
-Jaffle Shop is a fictional cafe selling food and beverages in several US cities.
+When you create the codespace, the [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) creates a fully functioning dbt environment, connects to a DuckDB database, and loads a year of data from our fictional Jaffle Shop café, which sells food and beverages in several US cities.

 :::tip Check out our Jaffle Shop template
 The [README](https://github.com/dbt-labs/jaffle-shop-template#readme) for the Jaffle Shop template also provides instructions on how to do this, along with animated GIFs.
 You can check those out, too.